NEW RULES STARTING AUG 18, 2021

 - More info: https://www.lwo.aero/en/Covid-19

-An adaptive quarantine is in effect through August 31, 2021.
+An adaptive quarantine is in effect until December 31, 2021.

 Wearing a mask that covers your nose and mouth is mandatory on public transportation and in public places.
 Effective November 21, the fine for not wearing a mask is 170 – 255 UAH (~US$5-$9).
 People should avoid crowds, stay 1.5 m (5 feet) apart, and wash their hands frequently.
 Everyone must carry ID.

 Ukraine is divided into four epidemiological zones (red, orange, yellow, green) based on the COVID-19 situation.
-Regions are assigned a color that reflects a set of quarantine restrictions.
+The colors reflect a set of quarantine restrictions.

 - Masks are required in public transport, indoor public premises, mass events